nielskee/draft-articles/tech-hiring-pt1.md

 focus on collaborative traits, and give a more holistic view of how someone would fare in a team setting.

-- Make diversity in tech hiring an explicit goal, not an afterthought.
+- Make diversity in your tech hiring an explicit goal, not an afterthought.

 - Use interviewing approaches that favour collaborative problem-solving, rather than just giving a stage for confident and assertive candidates to be confident and assertive.

-- Don't use "ninja developer" and "rockstar developer" cliches : it's language that encourages bias.
+- Don't use "ninja developer" and "rockstar developer" cliches : this is a gung-ho vocabulary that exacerbates bias.
 Also, developers will laugh at you behind your back.

 - Mitigate the effects of unconscious bias by having diversity in your pool of technical interviewers.

 - Coach everyone in your team on technical interviewing, and give them practice.
 It's difficult to get right.

 ## Hire Across The Experience Range